Lome Maritime, Togo Travel Guide

 Morning (7:00 AM - 12:00 PM): Start with the Grand Marché.
 Grab a quick, authentic street food breakfast like gari foto or fresh juice.
 Afternoon (1:00 PM - 5:00 PM): Discover the city's historical landmarks.
 Visit Lomé Cathedral, then the Independence Monument.
 Afterward, consider a trip to the National Museum of Togo or the Palais de Lomé for art and history.

 Evening (6:00 PM onwards): Head to the coastal area (Kodjoviakopé) for dinner at a beachside restaurant, enjoying fresh barbecued fish.
-If time allows, find a local "maquis" having live bands for Lomé's lively nightlife.
-Utilize private taxis for quick transfers to make the most of your limited time.
+If time allows, find a local "maquis" with live music for Lomé's lively nightlife.
+Use private taxis for quick transfers to get the most out of your limited time.

 These itineraries give structured concepts for various lengths of stay, for capturing Lomé's essence.